A lot of people ask me how to get your new WordPress Website or blog found by Google

 1. Go ahead and create a Google account if you do not already have one. (if you have a Gmail account or Google+, then you can use that same login)

-You can do this anywhere in Google, but you might as well start at Webmaster Tools as we are heading there next anyway.
+You can do this anywhere in Google, but you might as well start at Google Webmaster Tools/Search Consoles as we are heading there next anyway.

 2. Head to Google Webmaster Tools and login (or create an account)

 - a.
 Add a html file to your site